Back to wiki

 • Type crontab -e

-• If prompted, select nano as a text editor.
+• If prompted, select nano as your text editor.

 Final steps

 At this point everything is set up.
-All that's left to do is to run your startup script and and point your apps at the new virtual directory.
+All that's left is to run your startup script and point your apps at the new virtual directory.

-Because of this virtual Union directory managed by Rclone, your apps can't distinguish between media existing in the local temporary location, or on the remote.
+Because of the Union remote, your apps cannot distinguish between media in the local temporary location and media on the remote.

 Mounting

-Note that this only has to be done once or in case of issues, as the mounts will auto-start on future box/server restarts.
+This only needs to be done once, or in case of issues — mounts will auto-start on future box/server restarts.

 In the terminal: